 If you want to withhold consent when contacting us by phone or in person, the Citizens Advice service will not be able to advise you without generating an anonymous record of your enquiry needed for quality assurance purposes.
 No personal data will be recorded, only details of your enquiry.

 If you have any questions or concerns about how we will use the information you tell us please contact us .
-(Please note we do not provide advice from this email address, but you can get advice online on our website.)
+(Please note we do not provide advice from this email address.)